qyu4x/sentiment-anime-reviews-myanimelist/readme.md

 <img src="https://i.ibb.co/ykcqC83/limitmark.jpg" alt="Thanks elon" style="width: 30%;">

 To overcome this obstacle, I developed custom scraping tools using Spring Boot.
-These tools successfully gathered a dataset of 17,500 anime reviews from the MyAnimeList website.
-Consequently, the project's scope shifted to analyzing user sentiments and opinions expressed in these reviews.
+The data captured was about 17.500 anime reviews from the MyAnimeList website.
+Therefore, the scope of the project shifted to analysing the sentiment and user opinions expressed in these reviews.

 ## Project Structure